 Northern Trust Corporation (Corporation) is a financial holding company that is a leading provider of asset servicing, fund administration, asset management, fiduciary and banking solutions for corporations, institutions, families and individuals worldwide.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including The Northern Trust Company (Bank).
 The Corporation was originally formed as a holding company for the Bank in 1971.
-The Corporation has a network of offices in 18 U.S. states, Washington, D.C., and 16 international locations in North America, Europe, the Middle East, and the Asia Pacific region.
-At December 31, 2012, the Corporation had consolidated total assets of \$97.5 billion and stockholders' equity of \$7.5 billion.
+The Corporation has a network of offices in 18 U.S. states, Washington, D.C., and 18 international locations in North America, Europe, the Middle East, and the Asia Pacific region.
+At December 31, 2013, the Corporation had consolidated total assets of \$102.9 billion and stockholders' equity of \$7.9 billion.

-The Bank is an Illinois banking corporation headquartered in the Chicago financial district and the Corporation's principal subsidiary.
+The Bank is an Illinois banking corporation headquartered in Chicago and the Corporation's principal subsidiary.
 Founded in 1889, the Bank conducts its business through its U.S. operations and its various U.S. and non-U.S. branches and subsidiaries.
-At December 31, 2012, the Bank had consolidated assets of \$97.1 billion and common equity capital of \$7.2 billion.
+At December 31, 2013, the Bank had consolidated assets of \$102.7 billion and common bank equity capital of \$7.1 billion.

 The Corporation expects that, although the operations of other banking and non-banking subsidiaries will continue to be of increasing significance, the Bank will in the foreseeable future continue to be the major source of the Corporation's consolidated assets, revenues, and net income.
 Except where the context otherwise requires, the term "Northern Trust" refers to Northern Trust Corporation and its subsidiaries on a consolidated basis.
-A complete list of the Corporation's direct and indirect subsidiaries is filed as Exhibit 21 to this Annual Report on Form 10-K and incorporated into this Item by reference.